 Before diving into the columns (there are over 60 of them!) some concepts and prefixes need to be covered.

 Context switch concepts

 The CPU Scheduling summary tables are summarizing context switches.
-They record the act of one logical CPU changing from executing one thread to executing another thread.
+They record the act of one logical or physical CPU changing from executing one thread to executing another thread.
 In order to understand context switches it is important to understand the different states in which a thread can be – if you don’t understand Windows thread scheduling and its nomenclature then you can’t fully understand the CPU scheduling summary table.
 A Windows thread can be in several states:

 - Waiting – not ready to run because the thread is waiting on something through a call to WaitForMultipleObjects, EnterCriticalSection, ReadFile, etc.

 - Ready – the thread is ready to run but has not yet been scheduled to run.
 Threads move from waiting to ready when their wait is satisfied or times out.
 If a thread is in the Ready state for any non-trivial amount of time then it indicates some level of CPU starvation